jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 }
 ```

-Here we have defined a function called `calculatePointLight()` that contains the commands used to calculate the fragment colour for a single light source (we now call this type of light source a **point light** to distinguish it from other types we will be using).
+Here we have defined a function called `calculatePointLight()` that contains the commands used to calculate the fragment colour for a single light source.
 In the `main()` function we have a for loop to loop through each light source and add to to the fragment colour.
-Note the the $\tt normal$ and $\tt eye$ vectors are the same for all light sources so these are calculated outside of the loop.
+Note the the $\texttt{normal}$ and $\texttt{eye}$ vectors are the same for all light sources so these are calculated outside of the loop.

 We also need to make changes to the `main.cpp` file.
 Add the `Light` data structure before the `main()` function declaration